 The “unicorn” on the left side seems to be a fish with a single horn.
 It might also represent a narwhal.
 If anyone knows what these statues represent, please let me know!

-Legends About The Qilin
+Legends About the Qilin

 Qilin is one of the gatekeepers in Chinese mythology.
 According to legends, qilin would only appear before the reign of a benevolent ruler or sage.
 It is told, that a qilin also appeared before the birth of Confucius.

-Chinese emperors really wanted a qilin to appear during their reign, so that they could prove how great rulers they were.
+Chinese emperors really wanted a qilin to appear during their reign so that they could prove how great rulers they were.
 This also explains why the emperor claimed the giraffes brought to China to be qilin.

-There are many good values the qilin symbolizes in Chinese mythology; longevity, good luck, prosperity, success, protection and fertility.
+There are many good values the qilin symbolizes in Chinese mythology; longevity, good luck, prosperity, success, protection, and fertility.
 The heavenly voice of qilin sounds like the wind or chiming bells.

 The Chinese unicorn, qilin, is an ancient mythical creature.
 It has different variations, and it is a mixture of different animals.
 Often qilin has features of a dragon, and it also has scales.
 Qilin also sometimes has fur or feathers.
-Part of it´s body can be on fire, and it can have either hooves or antlers.
+Part of its body can be on fire, and it can have either hooves or antlers.

-Technically, qilin is not always a unicorn, because it can also have two horns instead of one.
+Technically, the qilin is not always a unicorn, because it can also have two horns instead of one.

-In Chinese mythology, qilin is a good omen.
+In Chinese mythology, the qilin is a good omen.
 It is told that qilin appears before the birth of a benevolent ruler or sage.

 Do you have some additional information about the Chinese unicorn myth you would like to share?
-What do you think, is qilin still a unicorn, even though it´s so different from the classic European unicorn?
+What do you think, is qilin still a unicorn, even though it’s so different from the classic European unicorn?

 Please share your thoughts about qilin in the comment section below!